acri-nb/sere_sRNA_comparison/README.md

 **Description**

-Single-parameter quality control and sample comparison for RNA-seq (SERE) is a statistical tool used to quantify and visualize global differences between two or more sets of RNA-seq count data.
+Simple Error Ratio Estimate (SERE) is a statistical tool used to quantify and visualize global differences between two or more sets of RNA-seq count data.
 Analysis of SERE scores and dendrograms help effectively determine the reliability of experimental replicates.

 **Considerations**